 The value of the coupling constant depends on the following factors:

 - Distance between the protons

-The distance between the hydrogen atoms in a molecule is an important determinant in the value of J constant.
-If the hydrogen atoms involved in the coupling are closer to each other, these give rise to a greater value of J constant than if these atoms are further apart.
+The distance between the hydrogen atoms in a molecule is an important determinant in the value of the J constant.
+If the hydrogen atoms involved in the coupling are closer to each other, these give rise to a greater value of the J constant than if these atoms are further apart.

 - The orientation of the coupled protons

 The orientation or angle of the protons with respect to each other is equally important.
-The value of J constant is greater in molecules, where the H atoms are in the cis conformation.
+The value of the J constant is greater in molecules, where the H atoms are in the cis conformation.
 Conversely, it is less when the H atoms are in the trans conformation.

 A curious case of singlets and doublets

 Let us look at the interesting case of determining if the two adjacent peaks are doublets or actually made up of 2 singlets.

 If we, for example, observe peaks in the molecule which are exactly 10 Hz apart and look indistinguishable from each other, it is very hard to decide if they are singlets or doublet.